OpenSSL legacy SSL renegotiation problem

 Reason

-Some servers or MITM Firewall setups seem to be still using the legacy renegotiation methods, and now (09/2023), after OpenSSL has officially moved to v3, that by default considers this as an error, multiple tools are hitting this problem.
+Some servers or MITM Firewall setups seem to be still using the SSL Legacy Renegotiation methods, and now (09/2023), after OpenSSL has officially moved to v3, that by default considers this as an error, multiple tools are hitting this problem.

 Legacy SSL renegotiation is an outdated and insecure method for establishing secure connections on the internet.
 To enhance security and protect against vulnerabilities, SSL Legacy Renegotiation has known vulnerabilities, such as the "Renegotiation Attack," which can lead to session hijacking and other security threats, so it's crucial to move to the latest TLS (Transport Layer Security) versions and adopt the new renegotiation system.
 Source: CVE-2009-3555